Planning for Environmental Sustainability, Resilience and Natural Resources

 Urban planning for the future should address how environmental goals can be incorporated in the development of the City’s thriving urban activity center.
 This should be done in such a way that the community is able to reap the maximum benefit from integrating natural resources with the built environment while also ensuring natural resources are protected and improved.

-Urban Forest and Biodiversity: Protect and enhance the network of trees, green spaces, and naturalized land on public and private property throughout the City, and the native plants and wildlife it supports.
-Integrate urban forestry goals across all City programs, projects, and efforts concerned with environmental sustainability and resilience issues.
+Urban Forest and Biodiversity: Protect and enhance the network of trees, green spaces and naturalized land on public and private property throughout the City, and the plants and wildlife it supports.